2023 Annual Town Hall Exhibit

 Did You Know?

-Larry McMurtry was a University of North Texas graduate.
-The author chose the title for his novel after seeing a church bus with Lonesome Dove Baptist Church (located in Southlake) written on it.
+Larry McMurtry was a graduate of what became the University of North Texas.
+He chose the title for his novel after seeing a church bus with Lonesome Dove Baptist Church (located in Southlake) on its side.
 He explains in this undated interview.

 Yellowstone creator Taylor Sheridan said the following about Lonesome Dove in a Fort Worth Magazine article by Brian Kendall: “I had read Lonesome Dove probably five times before I saw the miniseries.
 But I remember being home before I went off to college and watching it and thinking, ‘I want to make that.’
 I didn’t know what form at the time; I just knew I wanted to make that.”